Responding to a cyber security incident

 Reporting requirements

-Check if the incident is a notifiable data breach that needs to be reported to the Office of the Australian Information Commissioner and patients under the Notifiable Data Breach scheme.
+If patient data has been lost, the incident may be a notifiable data breach that needs to be reported to the Office of the Australian Information Commissioner and impacted persons under the Notifiable Data Breach scheme.
+See Avant’s for further guidance.

 Consider whether the breach is likely to result in ‘serious harm’.
 If the data remains encrypted, has not been transferred from the system and is not being used by the hackers the breach will not necessarily cause serious harm.
 This should be considered with your IT service provider or forensic specialist.

-You may also wish to report the incident to the ACSC, which uses cyber security incident reports it receives as the basis for providing assistance to organisations.
+You may also wish to report the incident to the ACSC, which uses reports as the basis for providing assistance to organisations.

-For more information preparing a data breach response plan under the Privacy Act see oaic.gov.au/agencies-and-organisations/guides/data-breach-preparation-and-response#part-2-preparing-a-data-breach-response-plan
+For more information preparing a data breach response plan under the Privacy Act.

 Download factsheet